What to Wear for your Photo Session

 All right, deep breaths, it's really not so bad, I promise.
 In fact, I recommend you start by taking a few of the tips below and actually go shopping in your own closets at home!
 Chances are, you can create an awesome look with many things you've already got on hand.
 And bonus points for closet shopping because everyone should feel pretty comfortable that way!
 You just need to think through the clothing selection a little and be intentional with what you pick out!

 Let's talk patterns next.
-Guys, here's where it gets even more fun!
-You do need some pattern and texture to your clothes to bring some interest to your look!
+Patterns and texture in your clothes bring interest to your look!
 But choose wisely, and use sparingly.
-Maybe your three-year old can wear the bold, striped dress while everyone else is in solid colors.
 Choose one person or one article of clothing to be your wild card and have everyone else play off of that!
 Tiny, subtle patterns are usually okay to mix and match a little--think pinstripes, little polka dots, or subtle plaids.